Sup2point0/integrity/README.md

 ## Features

 - Hundreds of hand-crafted maths questions
-- Question browser with myriads of filters
+- Question browser with instantaneous search and filtering
-- Hints, answers and solutions to every question
+- Hints, answers and full solutions to every question
-- Articles on mathematical topics
+- Articles and explainers on advanced concepts
-- Dynamic step-by-step walkthroughs
+- Dynamic step-by-step walkthroughs on programming in Desmos

 ### Topics
 - [Integration](https://sup2point0.github.io/integrity/questions/integrals)